GAltVI/resume/T08D11-1-develop/README.md

 <br/>int gauss(double **matrix, int m, int n, double **roots);
 <br/>void output_roots(double *roots, int n);

 ***It solves a system of linear equations using either Cramer's rule or Gaussian elimination.
 Equation coefficients is entered as a matrix via stdin.
-Errors variations are: <br/> ERROR:  Can't solve SLAE (equations count is not equal variables count).<br/>ERROR: Invalid input.<br/> Numbers should be separated by a space with an accuracy of 6 decimal places.***
+Errors variations are: <br/> ERROR:  Can't solve SLAE (equations count is not equal variables count).<br/>ERROR: Invalid input.<br/> Numbers is separated by a space with an accuracy of 6 decimal places.***

 | Input | Output |
 | ------ | ------ |